streamr-dev/network/README.md

 The script `bootstrap-pkg` script installs all dependencies of a sub-package, links internal packages, builds sub-deps and the target dep by running their `prepare` scripts.
-Make sure you've at least run `npm run bootstrap` first though.

 ### Important: Do not use `npm ci` or `npm install` in monorepo sub-package directories.

-Normal `npm ci` and `npm install` commmands *will not work* within a sub-package e.g. `packages/streamr-client`, because `npm` doesn't know how to deal with the monorepo sub-package linking.
+Normal `npm ci` and `npm install` commmands will not work properly within a sub-package e.g. `packages/streamr-client`, because `npm` doesn't know how to deal with the monorepo sub-package linking.

 ```bash
 # from top level